 The film can be removed and planted immediately into a fall crop or garden.
 Alternatively, clear plastic may be painted white or silver to cool the soil and repel insect pests.
 Holes are then punched in the plastic allowing direct seeding and transplanting into the plastic that then serves as row mulch.
+However, thin film may degrade and fall apart during the growing season.
+Alternatively, the film may be left in place until planting the following spring.
+The plastic should be regularly inspected so it can be removed prior to its breaking down to the point where it is difficult to remove.
+Care should be taken to avoid excessive disturbance of treated soil after solarization and before planting.
+Solarized soil may become re-infested with diseases and weed seeds if contaminated soil is mixed with treated soil by tillage or inadvertently moved into the treated area.

 Figure 2.
 Tractor-mounted bed shaping and simultaneous application of drip tape and plastic film to rows.
-Clear film should be used in place of white film (pictured) for solarization.
-Photo courtesy of Plasticulture Program, Oklahoma Department of Agriculture, Food and Forestry.
+Photo courtesy of Gerald Holmes, Strawberry Center, Cal Poly San Luis Obispo, Bugwood.org